sass/dart-sass/README.md

 ## JavaScript API

-When installed via NPM, Dart Sass supports a JavaScript API that aims to be compatible with [Node Sass](https://github.com/sass/node-sass#usage).
+When installed via npm, Dart Sass supports a JavaScript API that aims to be compatible with [Node Sass](https://github.com/sass/node-sass#usage).
 Full compatibility is a work in progress, but Dart Sass currently supports the `render()` and `renderSync()` functions.
 Note however that by default,